Interested in the MS Earth Sciences?

 Joining the MS Program

 - Research Option: This is the most traditional and common way to pursue your MS Earth Sciences.
-You will work on coursework and, with the guidance of a faculty mentor, on a research project focused on a topic in geology, hydrology, atmospheric science, remote sensing, spatial analysis, or environmental science.
+You will work on coursework and, with the guidance of a faculty mentor and subject-expert, on a research project focused on a topic in geology, hydrology, atmospheric science, remote sensing, spatial analysis, or environmental science.
 Your capstone will be a Masters Thesis or Project.
 Visit the faculty webpages for more on research in our department.

 - Course-Only Option: You will work on your MS Earth Sciences degree through about 4 semesters of graduate-level coursework, and the capstone will be a Comprehensive Exam.

 - Early-Entry Program: If you are approaching (or in) your final year as an undergraduate at UNC Charlotte, you may apply to the MS program via the Early-Entry program.
 Your final semester could include up to 9 credits of coursework that would be counted toward both your undergraduate and graduate degrees.
 This program is aimed to give you a leg-up when you start your Masters Research.
 Talk to faculty in the department about this program!